• Skip to primary navigation

 How long does the Keys to the Kingdom tour take?

-The Keys to the Kingdom tour takes 5 hours, which includes a lunch break and a few restroom breaks along the way.
+The Keys to the Kingdom tour takes 5 hours.
+It includes a lunch break and a few restroom breaks along the way.

 What are other good Disney World tours?